singh4java/website/readme.md

 HI it read me of text inline
 in this here no update
+jgjbmbm
+jhgumnm,n
+uyguhbbmn
+gjhgjhj
+uyguhbbmn